 Important to note: any concrete, detailed, normative specifications of TLS protocol profiles are out of scope of this Recommendation!

-The TLS related parameters and procedures supported by the TLS implementation in the MG are referred to as TLS MG profile”(see also clause 3.2.1).
+The TLS related parameters and procedures supported by the TLS implementation in the MG are referred to as a “TLS MG profile”(see also clause 3.2.1).

 {Editor’s note (2012-09 meeting): Thus, if the “dpid” property is not signalled, does the applied assumed “default” TLS Domain profile correspond to the TLS client/server role specific subset of this “MG TLS profile”?}

-On creation of a TLS endpoint in the MG, the intersection of the selected TLS domain profile(s) and the TLS MG profile will be build.
+On creation of a TLS endpoint in the MG, the intersection of the selected TLS domain profile(s) and the TLS MG profile will be built.
 This intersection may be termed as the TLS endpoint profile.
 It defines the TLS related parameters and procedures the MG will use to establish the TLS session on the TLS-enabled endpoint (i.e., the MG H.248 SEP/termination).

 …